truongluan303/Pi_Estimate/README.md

 => pi = 4 * A_circle / A_square

 Therefore, we can simulate this situation by creating a big number of points that are randomly distributed on the image.
-ALL of the points generated will represent A_square.
+ALL of the points generated (BOTH blue & red) will represent A_square.
-The total number of points that are inside the circle will represent A_circle From there, we can do the calculation and estimate the number pi
+The total number of points that are inside the circle (ONLY red) will represent A_circle From there, we can do the calculation and estimate the number pi